Flag Hardy space theory on Heisenberg groups and applications: Introduction

-\textbf{Question 5.\enspace} Does the dual space of $\flagHardy(\Hn)$ have a decomposition like that of the one-parameter space $\mathrm{BMO}(\Hn)$ of \cite{FoSt}? \textbf{Answers.\enspace} We answer Question 1 by describing a Hardy space $\flagHardy(\Hn)$ which may be characterised by atomic decompositions, square functions, area functions, maximal functions and flag Riesz transforms.
+\textbf{Question 5.\enspace} Does the dual space $\flagBMO(\Hn)$ of $\flagHardy(\Hn)$ have a decomposition like that of the one-parameter space $\mathrm{BMO}(\Hn)$ established in \cite{FolSte}? \textbf{Answers.\enspace} We answer Question 1 by describing a Hardy space $\flagHardy(\Hn)$ that may be characterised by atomic decompositions, square functions, area functions, maximal functions and flag Riesz transforms.